FREQUENTLY ASKED QUESTIONS

 A: Choosing a stick for the first time can certainly be a challenging experience - prices range from $30 to $120, there are a variety of colors and they can be subtly different in length, weight and shape.
 Spend some time researching them on the web.
 For a first time player, finding a used stick is sometimes the best option.

 Q: Can you tell me more about the sticks for each age bracket?

-Youth (3rd - 4th) - Players in 3rd and 4th will commonly play with the stick used by developmental players.
+Youth (3rd - 5th) - Players in 3rd - 5th grade will commonly play with the stick used by developmental players.
 A stick may have to be replaced if it was cut and the player has outgrown it.
 5th grade is a common time for players to move up in stick as they have either grown and need the full length stick or their skills have improved and can benefit from the next level of stick.
-The 'next level' in stick can easily be purchased for $60-80.